SAGE: Shape-Adapting Gated Experts for Adaptive Histopathology Image Segmentation: Introduction

 \section{Introduction}

-The foundation of digital pathology lies in computer-aided detection of malignant tissue within gigapixel WSIs, enabling rapid and quantitative diagnosis.
-In colorectal cancer, accurately characterizing the tumor's morphology is crucial for prompt diagnosis, classification, and treatment planning.
-However, translating such visually complex and heterogeneous tissue structures into computational understanding remains highly challenging.
-While Convolutional Neural Networks (CNNs) \cite{CNN} excel at capturing fine-grained local features, such as cell boundaries and textures, Vision Transformers (ViTs) \cite{khan2022transformers} have emerged as a powerful paradigm for modeling long-range spatial dependencies and global context.
+Computer-aided detection of malignant tissue in gigapixel WSIs is the basis of digital pathology.
+This makes it possible to quickly and accurately diagnose diseases.
+For quick diagnosis, classification, and treatment planning of colorectal cancer, it is very important to accurately describe the tumor's morphology.
+Nonetheless, converting these visually intricate and diverse tissue architectures into computational comprehension continues to be exceedingly difficult.
+Convolutional Neural Networks (CNNs) \cite{CNN} are great at finding small local features like cell boundaries and textures.
+Vision Transformers (ViTs) \cite{khan2022transformers}, on the other hand, are a powerful way to model long-range spatial dependencies and global context.
 Nevertheless, substantial variability in tissue appearance, ranging from homogeneous normal tissues to complex and subtly textured malignant patterns, combined with the large resolution of WSIs, pushes current models beyond their representational and computational limits.
 Existing models, including U-Net variants and hybrid CNN-Transformer architectures, utilize a static computational graph.
-This forces uniform processing for all input segments, an inefficient and suboptimal approach that over-processes simple regions while under-modeling complex ones.
-Furthermore, the fixed interaction between CNN and Transformer blocks prevents the adaptive leveraging of each paradigm's strengths based on input characteristics.
+This makes all input segments go through the same processing, which is not a good way to do things because it over-processes simple areas and under-models complex ones.
+Also, the fact that CNN and Transformer blocks can only interact in one way means that you can't take advantage of each paradigm's strengths based on the characteristics of the input.